polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/benchmarking.md

 ```

 For each extrinsic, we add an attribute macro `pallet::weight` and pass in the weight implementation
-function with the same name as the extrinsic, and pass in input variables that the weight function
+function with the same name as the extrinsic and variables that affect the weight.
+In the above,
-depends on.
+the parameter passed to `set_dummy` is also passed to the weight function.

 ## Best Practice and Common Patterns